 The voxel size could impact the overall performance in more general way than only to wrong reflectance.
 The very preliminary tests (with less accurate boundaries and other imperfections) however did not show large dependence on the voxel size, at least for reasonable voxel sizes, in the range of 3-12 nm.
-Also, scaling the present model twice (using 5 nm instead of 10 nm voxel spacing and doubling all voxel distances), leads to the diffraction maximum of 0.142, which is almost negligible increase.
-Similarly, voxel spacing of 3.33 nm leads to diffraction maximum of 0.143 at already much higher computational costs.
-However, this could be still studied more in detail.
+However, this could be still studied with the present setup.